openmobilityfoundation/mobility-data-specification/provider/README.md

 * `start_location`
 * `end_location`

-All of these query params will use the *Type* listed above with the exception of `start_location` and `end_location` which can be provided as stringified GeoJson Polygons.
+All of these query params will use the *Type* listed above with the exception of `start_location` and `end_location` which can be provided as stringified bounding-box.
+For example `-122.4183,37.7758,-122.4120,37.7858` would get all trips within that bound box.
+The order is definied as  southwest longitude, southwest latitude, northeast longitude, northeast latitude (separated by commas).

 ### Vehicle Types